Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Goodness-of-fit testing of the conditional probabilities of classification

-Note that, by definition, for any $\bX$, $c_{\model,\btheta}(\bX)$ is defined on the simplex of size $K$, denoted by $S^K$.
-The aim of model-based clustering is to estimate $c_{\model,\btheta}(\bx)$ from an observed sample composed of independent realizations of $\bX$.
+The aim of model-based clustering is to estimate the function giving the posterior probabilities of classifications $c_{\model,\btheta}$ from an observed sample composed of independent realizations of $\bX$.
 This estimation is achieved by selecting the best model and estimating its parameters from the observed sample.
-From the vector $c_{\model,\btheta}(\bx)$, a hard clustering can be achieved by assigning an observation $\bx$ to its most likely cluster (\emph{i.e.,} the component of $c_{\model,\btheta}(\bx)$ with the largest value).
+From the vector $c_{\model,\btheta}(\bx)$, a hard clustering can be achieved by assigning any $\bx$ to its most likely cluster (\emph{i.e.,} the component of $c_{\model,\btheta}(\bx)$ with the largest value).
 In addition, the uncertainty associated with this classification rule can be obtained by considering the probability masses of the components of $c_{\model,\btheta}(\bx)$ that differ from the cluster assignment.